Christian Bethancourt Player Props: Rays vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Padres pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Padres' 3.81 team ERA ranks fifth among all league pitching staffs.
+- The Padres have the seventh-ranked team ERA among all league pitching staffs (3.79).

-- Padres pitchers combine to rank 11th in baseball in home runs surrendered (73 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (75 total, 1.1 per game).

-- Darvish makes the start for the Padres, his 13th of the season.
-He is 5-4 with a 4.30 ERA and 74 strikeouts through 69 2/3 innings pitched.
+- In his last time out on Wednesday against the Cleveland Guardians, the righty tossed six innings, allowing three earned runs while surrendering seven hits.

-- His last time out was on Saturday against the Colorado Rockies, when the right-hander went 5 1/3 innings, surrendering four earned runs while giving up five hits.
+- The 30-year-old has an ERA of 4.37, with 8.9 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.